AbdessettarBenHassen/AbdessettarBenHassen/README.md

 <!-- Introduction -->
 ## 🌟 Introduction

 Hello there!
-I'm [Your Name], an enthusiastic IT student engineer passionate about technology, programming, and problem-solving.
-This README serves as an introduction to my projects, skills, and interests.
+I'm Abdessettar Ben Hassen, an IT student engineer at ESPRIT University, specializing in Computer Engineering.
+I have a passion for robotics, programming, and solving challenging problems.
+Welcome to my GitHub, where you can explore my projects and learn more about my skills and experiences.

 ---